This Photo of a 92-Year-Old Man Coloring His Wife's Hair Amid Social Distancing Will Warm Your Heart

 "Absolutely beautiful," added another.

-"OMG true love that lasts forever," wrote a third "In good [times] and in bad."
+"OMG true love that lasts forever," wrote a third.
+"In good [times] and in bad."